wn-doolittle/caliper-spec/caliper-spec.md

 ## <a name="sensor"></a>5.0 The Sensor API&trade;

+<div style="design: block;margin: 0 auto"><img class="img-responsive" alt="Caliper Sensor" src="assets/caliper-sensor-v2.png"></div>

 Caliper defines an application programming interface (the Sensor API&trade;) for marshalling and transmitting data to a target endpoints.
 Adopting one or more [metric profiles](#metricProfiles) ensures adherence to the information model; implementing the [Sensor](#sensor) provides instrumented platforms, applications and services with a transport interface for communicating with data consumers.

-<div style="design: block;margin: 0 auto"><img class="img-responsive" alt="Caliper Sensor" src="assets/caliper-sensor-v2.png"></div>

 ### <a name="sensorBehavior"></a>5.1 Behavior

-A Caliper [Sensor](#sensor) MUST be capable of serializing and sending a Caliper [Envelope](#envelope) containing the following payloads to one or more target [Endpoints](#endpoint).
+A Caliper [Sensor](#sensor) MUST be capable of serializing and transmitting the following Caliper data payloads to a target [endpoint](#endpoint).

 * A JSON array consisting of one or more Caliper [Event](#event) documents, each expressed as JSON-LD.
 * A JSON array consisting of one or more Caliper [Entity](#entity) *[describe](#describeDef)* documents, each expressed as JSON-LD.